 The SFSA's supervision within the banking industry has a clear emphasis on financial stability in general and the stability of the system in particular.
+Each year the SFSA conducts a categorisation of all credit institutions in four distinct categories depending on their systemic importance and the extent of cross-border activities in accordance with guidelines published by the European Banking Authority (EBA/GL/2022/03), which are in turn relevant for the supervisory review and evaluation process (SREP) of each institution.
+The category, in turn, relates to supervisory goals of the SFSA who seek to perform a re-evaluation of the SREP more frequently of an institution in a higher category (yearly, bi-annually or every third year) as well as to engage in dialogue with the institution on a more continuing basis.
 The Big Four are, according to the SFSA, systemically important owing to their predominant position in the Swedish market, their complex business models and their extensive cross-border operations (following Nordea's relocation to Finland, it is no longer subject to the primary supervision of the SFSA, but Nordea Hypotek AB, a company within the Nordea group, has been classified as systematically important by the SFSA).
-They are, therefore, thoroughly supervised and constitute Category 1 firms.
+They are therefore thoroughly supervised and constitute Category 1 firms.
 The SFSA is in close dialogue with each Category 1 firm's board and management.
-A specific supervision plan is usually prepared for these firms, engaging a high number of employees in different types of activities, and a contact person for the firm bears responsibility for the cohesion and coordination of the work of the team of risk specialists participating in supervising the firm.3 In this respect, the SFSA has stated that it will continue to maintain its view of Nordea as a systemically important institution after its relocation to Helsinki.

-In addition to financial stability, the SFSA has a strong consumer protective focus seeking to maintain and enhance public confidence in the financial markets through ensuring that the assets of consumers held by institutions are subject to adequate protections, consumers receive relevant and understandable information and that consumers purchase suitable products taking into account their needs, associated costs, etc.
+In addition to financial stability, the SFSA has a strong consumer protective focus seeking to maintain and enhance public confidence in the financial markets through ensuring that the assets of consumers held by institutions are subject to adequate protections, that consumers receive relevant and understandable information and that consumers purchase suitable products taking into account their needs and associated costs, among other things.